The Ultimate How To Men’s Tanning Guide for Getting Tan

-However if you’re interested in staying tan year round, you can also easily tan in the winter as well.
-And it’s easy to see why you would want to, because aside from getting a darker skin tone, it also helps clear up things like eczema, acne, provides a significant dose of Vitamin D, and it might even boost your self-esteem.
+However if you’re interested in staying tan year-round, you can also easily tan in the winter as well.
+And it’s easy to see why you would want to because aside from getting a darker skin tone, it also helps clear up things like eczema, acne, provides a significant dose of Vitamin D, and might even boost your self-esteem.

 Remember to exfoliate your entire body the day before hitting the tanning bed or sun.
 The benefit of this is it removes all of the dead skin cells, not to mention it also helps your skin avoid peeling after you tan.